 When you go to the hospital, you count on the medical professionals who examine you to be properly trained and to meet a certain standard of care.
-Unfortunately, many injuries and illnesses are made worse by negligent treatment at a hospital.
+Unfortunately, many injuries and illnesses are made worse by negligent treatment in the hospital.
 In fact, countless patients suffer harm caused by preventable medical errors in the hospital each year in New Jersey.
-When a patient is harmed due to hospital negligence, they may be able to seek financial compensation by filing a medical malpractice lawsuit.

-Our skilled team of attorneys at Fronzuto Law Group represents clients throughout the region in medical malpractice cases involving hospital negligence, including:
+Our skilled team of medical malpractice attorneys at Fronzuto Law Group represents clients throughout the region in claims for hospital negligence, including:

 - Emergency room errors